ScottWales/puppet-reviewboard/README.md

 Other Features
 --------------

- * Trac integration: The 'traclink' Reviewboard plugin posts a notice on a Trac ticket whenever the 'Bug' field is set in a review.
+ * **Trac integration**: The 'traclink' Reviewboard plugin posts a notice on a Trac ticket whenever the 'Bug' field is set in a review.
 To install:

         package {trac: } # Make sure Trac is installed via Puppet include reviewboard::traclink

     There is also some setup required in your site's `trac.ini`:

         [ticket-custom]
         reviews = text
         format = wiki
         [interwiki]
         review = //reviewboard/r

 Testing
 -------